The 7 best AI solutions that integrate with Jira in 2026

 2. Atlassian Intelligence (Rovo)

-Why it’s on the list: As Atlassian’s own AI, this one obviously has the tightest possible integration with Jira, Confluence, and other Atlassian products.
-If your team lives and breathes the Atlassian suite, it’s a natural place to start.
+Why it's on the list: As Atlassian's own AI, this one has the tightest possible integration with Jira, Confluence, and other Atlassian products.
+It is a natural and highly reliable choice for teams that want a unified experience.

 Key Features: It’s really handy for internal productivity.
 Atlassian Intelligence can summarize long ticket threads, help you write JQL queries using plain English, and break big epics into smaller tasks.
 Its Rovo agents can also search across all your Atlassian tools to answer questions.